A fun, friendly, affectionate, fur-ball just about sums up the bundle of energy that is a Shichon.

 If the ribs are hard to find beneath a layer of ‘love’ aka fat, then cut the portion size down a little and check again in a week.

-By adjusting how much you feed according to what the dog’s body is telling you then you can’t go far wrong, especially when feeding a best food for Shichon.
+By adjusting how much you feed according to what the dog’s body is telling you then you can’t go far wrong, especially when feeding the best food for Shichon.